 What is the purpose of Learning by doing?

-Learning by doing is used to improve the learning process.
-How does it work?
+The learning by doing approach is used to improve the learning process.
+But how does it work?
 When listening, the human brain is said to maintain an optimal level of attention for up to 10 minutes.
 Beyond that, attention plummets, even if the subject is interesting.
 Alternatively, we remember up to 75% of what we do.
 Practical learning is a method that helps learners retain information more effectively.

 According to the learning pyramid, practice is one of the most effective ways to retain information.
 For example, less than 10% of lectures are retained, whereas 90% of information is retained through teaching: